Day 1: Arrival to Paris

 After breakfast at your hotel, you meet your private guide for city tour of Lyon, that was founded by the Romans in the 1st century B.C. as the capital of the Three Gauls and is often called the culinary capital of France today.

 You get to see the top attractions of Lyon during a 3-hour guided walking tour (public transport included).
 Together with your guide you see the Old Town of Lyon, ride on a funicular to the Fourviere hill.
-Lyon has been an epicenter of high-quality silk manufacturing in Europe and today you have a chance to visit one of the remaining silk workshops, specialized in hand-made frame printed silk squares.
+Lyon has been an epicentre of high-quality silk manufacturing in Europe and today you have a chance to visit one of the remaining silk workshops, specialized in hand-made frame printed silk squares.

 After the tour, you are taken back to your hotel and have the rest of the day free.